noisebridge/rfid-access-control/software/firmware/README.md

 #### RFID

-Whenever a new RFID card is seen, is sent to the host:
+Whenever a new RFID card is seen, its ID is sent to the host:

      Ixx yyyyyyyy<CR><LF>

 (Example: `I07 c41abefa24238d`)
-With xx being the number of bytes (RFID IDs come in 4, 7 and 10 bytes.
-The number is written in hex, so values right now `04`, `07`, `0a`) followed by the actual bytes.
-All numbers (xx and yy...) are in hex.
+With xx being the number of bytes (RFID IDs come in 4, 7 and 10 bytes).
+All numbers are in hex, so values for length would be one of `04`, `07`, `0a`, followed by the actual bytes as hex-string.

-While the card is seen, this line is repeated every couple of 100ms
+While the card is in range, this line is repeated every couple of 100ms.

 #### Keypad
 (not implemented yet)